afoley587/terraform-fastapi-provider/README.md

 So, you want to build your own terraform provider for your own api?
 What are you?
 Addicted to DevOps?!

-Today, I want to walk you through a fun full stack problem of mine:
+Today, I want to walk you through a fun full stack project I came up with:

   * Create a REST API With FastAPI
   * Play with encryption and decryption